Backus Creek State Game Area: History

 Prior to state ownership, the land was under single private ownership.
 The Backus Lake Dam was first constructed in 1937 and created the artificial wetlands.

 The surrounding land was purchased by the state of Michigan through a grant allocated by the Pittman–Robertson Federal Aid in Wildlife Restoration Act.
 The state game area was dedicated on October 13, 1954.
 Soon after its establishment, two additional dams were constructed in 1956 to expand the artificial wetlands to enhance the recreational area.
 In 2008, the state game area was expanded to include the southern Backus Lake Flooding near the original dam, which made the total area approximately 4379 acres.

 In 2017, Backus Creek State Game Area was also designated as a Grouse Enhanced Management Site (GEMS).
 There are currently 19 GEMS in the state of Michigan, which are designated bird hunting locations with advanced mapping and flora identifications.
 Being designated as a GEMS allowed the state game area to receive improvements in walking trails and mobility for hunters, in which the Backus Creek State Game Area consists of 12 mi of maintained walking trails for hunters and hikers.
 Further mapping identified 60% of the state game area consisting of aspen trees and also an abundance of conifers and tag alders.
 The area designated as a GEMS extends slightly further than the boundaries of the state game area.

 All three dams receive annual maintenance, and in 2019, the Backus Lake Dam and Backus Creek Dam were disabled to provide extensive reconstruction, while the Little Mud Dam remains operational.
 The water levels within the state game area were significantly reduced, as the two disabled dams have lowered the water level to the natural flow of Backus Creek.
 The two dams and their dikes were strengthened to provide better water level control.
 The project was completed by late 2020, in which water levels in the reservoirs were slowly restored.
-The state game area remained opened during the project, although normal hunting and fishing activities were greatly reduced during that time.
+The state game area remained open during the project, although normal hunting and fishing activities were greatly reduced during that time.